djwester/api-testing-challenges/README.md

 ```

 DELETE commands will also work, but you shouldn't need them to solve this challenge

+NOTE that you can get the database for this into a bad state.
+If you feel like things are a mess and you can't proceed anymore you can reset the challenge and start over, by reseting the find_the_500_db.json file back to it's original state (use git to do this) and then restarting the server.

 You may also need to use the following parameters: